-It would not be entirely inaccurate to say that the Office Chairs of Charles and Ray Eames, on the most part, were unintended.
+It would not be entirely inaccurate to say that the Eames Office Chairs of Charles and Ray, on the most part, were unintended.
 They were perhaps more the result of the endeavors of Herman Miller and their product strategy than that of the Eames Office.

 Herman Miller had released Eames chairs and tables meant for the workplace as early as the mid 50’s with adaptive bases for the plastic and wire series.
 But it wasn’t until into the 1960’s that they began to recognize the burgeoning requirement for quality stylish furniture specifically for the office.
 The value driven post war years were being replaced with a new-found affluence during a time of real economic boom.
 Herman Miller, along with other brands, were shrewd at recognizing the new marketplace potential and went about creating products to meet the demand.
 The adaptation of the Eames designs would be a stellar move as the chairs went on to almost define what an office chair should be and are still sold to this day.